Rejection (short story collection): Plot

 The second short story, titled "Pics", centers upon Alison, a lonely woman in her late twenties who works in magazine journalism and used to struggle with an eating disorder.
 Alison is also part of a group chat with her much younger, and much more confident, ex-work colleagues.
 One night she has a sexual encounter with her close friend Neil, where she consents to having a nude picture of herself taken; afterwards he tells her it was a one-off event and doesn't want to spoil their friendship.
 Although Alison initially agrees to these terms, she soon becomes filled with rage and resentment over being rejected by someone she believed deeply cared about her.
 She vents her frustrations to her group chat, who offer good advice, but doesn't listen to any of it.
 Instead she gets drunk whilst hanging out with Neil and his conventionally attractive and thin Asian "friend" Cece.
 Alison humiliates Neil and then herself by making casually racist remarks to Cece; when she later discusses the incident with her groupchat over text (she deliberately omits the parts where she made herself look bad) they also agree that her remarks about Cece were racist and uncalled for.
 Alison quickly backtracks over her comments but is still deeply resentful of Cece and her relationship with Neil, obsessively stalking the two of them online.
 Over time Alison still cannot get over the incident and retreats further into isolation, self-hatred and self-pity.
 She adopts a raven named "Pootie" and invites her group-chat friends over for dinner.
 Unexpectedly, one of them, who is heavily pregnant, brings her five-year-old son with her.
 The hangout is a disaster - Alison cooks a terrible meal, is forced to lock away her bird so it doesn't attack her friend's child and ends up in A&E with a severe finger injury.
 Later she discovers an oil stain on her couch left by her heavily pregnant friend.
 This triggers Alison into launching into an angry tirade in the group chat, where she insults everyone in it and they, in turn, insult her.
 The story ends with Alison attending the wedding of Neil and the visibly pregnant Cece, where Neil reveals he deleted the intimate photo of the two of them the day after they slept together.
 Alison infers that this confirms what she feared all along: that he genuinely never liked her in that way at all, ever.
+She finally realizes the all-consuming yearning, resentment, and anger she had felt are gone, leaving her numb.